gardener/etcd-backup-restore/docs/proposals/design.md

 #### Prober

-- Probe etcd container for liveliness of etcd process.
+- Probe etcd container for liveliness of the etcd process.
 - Probe is required to ensure that etcd is live before backups are triggered.
 - Schedule the backup operation (probably using cron library) which triggers full snapshot at regular intervals.
 - Store the snapshot in the configured cloud object store.